A1 autostrada (Poland): Stryków to Pyrzowice

 The oldest section of this segment, a 17.5 km stretch as the Piotrków Trybunalski bypass, was built between 1978 and 1989.
 This was one of the very few stretches of motorway built in Poland under the Communist regime.
 In addition, the section from Częstochowa to Piotrków Trybunalski was built in the 1970s as a dual carriageway road on a motorway alignment.
 However, it lacked motorway interchanges, and instead had standard intersections with no grade separation, regulated by traffic lights.

 On 22 January 2009 a contract was signed for the construction of the 180 km section from Stryków (junction with motorway A2) to Pyrzowice.
 Under the terms of the contract, the segment from Stryków to Częstochowa (123 km) was to be finished by May 2012, while the remaining segment from Częstochowa to Pyrzowice (57 km) was to be finished by January 2014 (60 months after the signing of the contract).
 The motorway was to be built within a Private-Public Partnership framework by company Autostrada Południe.
 The contract included the rebuilding of an already existing stretch of A1 motorway (opened in 1989) as well as the upgrade of the existing dual-carriageway road between Piotrków Trybunalski and Częstochowa.
 On 23 January 2010 the contract was cancelled as the company was not able to secure financing.
 It carried out the design project of the motorway however, which according to the Polish government was to make it possible for construction to begin in 2010 by new contractors, and be finished by 2012.
 However, the design project turned out to be full of flaws and needed to be redone.

 The section from Łódź Północ interchange to Tuszyn interchange was opened in 2016.
 The section from Pyrzowice to Częstochowa began construction in 2016, and was finished in 2020.
-Reconstruction of the remaining dual-carriageway stretch from Częstochowa to Piotrków Trybunalski began in 2019 adn finished in 2022.
+Reconstruction of the remaining dual-carriageway stretch from Częstochowa to Piotrków Trybunalski began in 2019 and finished in 2022.